Reid-T-W/alx-backend-javascript/0x00-ES6_basic/README.md

 ## Task 12.
 Let's create a report object
 A function that returns an object conataining a data on all departments and a list of employees in that department.
 ## Task 13.
 Iterating through report objects
 Returns an iteratable that goes through every employee in every department
+## Task 14.
+Iterate through object
+Returns a string concatenated and '|' separated form of an iteratable